fragcolor-xyz/shards/docs/docs/reference/shards/shards/index.md

 # Shards

-This section contains a reference of all the shards available within the Shards language.
+This section contains a reference for all the shards distributed with Shards.

 ## How to read